i-Apoorva/SunstoneRepo/README.md

-start a working area (see also: git help tutorial) clone             Clone a repository into a new directory init              Create an empty Git repository or reinitialize an existing one This project involves demonstration of node.js, express.js, Mysql skills.
-And ejs is being used for templating engine.
+start a working area (see also: git help tutorial) clone             Clone a repository into a new directory init              Create an empty Git repository or reinitialize an existing one

            work on the current change (see also: git help everyday)